dino-lang/dino/README.md

 ---

-# Pattern matching -- switch statement
+# Pattern matching -- pmatch statement
 ```
-    switch (v) {
+    pmatch (v) {
       case [...]: putln ("array"); continue;
       case [a, ...]: if (a == 0) break; putln ("array with non-zero 1st element");
       case node (v) if v != 0: putln ("object of class node with nozero parameter");
       case _: putln ("any but array");
     }
 ```
-  * Try to match switch value with case patterns in a particular order, execute the corresponding code for the first matched pattern
+  * Try to match value with case patterns in a particular order, execute the corresponding code for the first matched pattern
   * Scope of pattern variables is the corresponding case
   * Continue means continue to try subsequent patterns
-  * Break means finish the switch statement execution
+  * Break means finish the match statement execution
     * There is an implicit break at the end of each case

 ---